This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 3. Castle District (Hradčany)

-Set behind Malá Strana, Hradčany boasts an untold number of noble homes and ancient palaces standing within metres of the largest castle on earth.
-It’s hard to comprehend the true size of Hradčany as it flows down the sides of Petrin Hill.
+Set behind Malá Strana, Hradčany boasts an untold number of noble homes and gorgeous palaces standing within metres of the largest castle on earth.

 But here you’ll find a portal to the past, where museums and galleries hold the fort, while cathedrals and grand buildings create an impeccable skyline.